 Spreadsheets are used for business purposes, including accounting, data management, and financial analysis.
 While useful for such jobs, they create risks when pushed to higher scales and capabilities.
 Spreadsheets can become increasingly difficult to manage across medium or larger organizations.
 Issues related to data governance, security and access controls, data integrity, and regulatory compliance get increasingly complicated to address with larger volumes and more users.
 Here are some of the most common risks businesses face when using spreadsheets:

 1. Errors: Whether it’s mistakes from manual data entry or the use of outdated data, spreadsheet-based analytics are prone to errors, particularly when the analytics is based on large and complex data sets.
 Even a small mistake can have significant consequences, especially if it goes undetected for a long time.
 Errors also can be introduced when data is being manipulated for purposes such as analytics.

-2. Data insecurity: Spreadsheets can be easily copied, shared, and distributed, increasing the risk of unauthorized access or data breaches.
+2. Data insecurity: Spreadsheets can be easily copied, shared, and distributed, increasing the risk of unauthorized access or data breaches (PDF).
 Sensitive data stored in spreadsheets also can be compromised when ported into other systems for tasks such as analytics and visualization.

 3. Limited scalability: Spreadsheets can easily manage a proliferation of reports and users, but they’re not equipped to handle large amounts of data or complex calculations and business analysis, leading to performance shortfalls and errors.